 Why Choose Saint Leo’s Veteran Studies Program?

-In the Fall of 2021, the 39-hour Bachelor of Arts major in Veteran Studies will be offered on-ground at University Campus.
-This major provides students the opportunity to examine the human experience of military conflict throughout history and in diverse cultures while developing a strong foundation in research and written and verbal skills.
+Students in the Veteran Studies program at Saint Leo University will have the opportunity to examine the human experience of military conflict throughout history and in diverse cultures while developing a strong foundation in research and written and verbal skills.

 Saint Leo is the first university in the country to offer a four-year degree in Veterans Studies.
 This major is open to both veteran and non-veteran students.

 Beyond simply being the first university to offer Veteran Studies as an undergraduate program, there are at least four key differentiators that characterize this major:

 The Veteran Studies program was developed with a strong interdisciplinary foundation that supports research into this emerging field, innovative classes, internships, and effective inter-departmental partnerships.

 The Department of Interdisciplinary Studies was created in 2018 to provide a home where interdisciplinary pedagogy and research methods could be advanced.
 This is the first new department formed in the College of Arts and Sciences in at least 20 years and illustrates the university’s keen interest in strengthening interdisciplinary programs.